 Business Insurance for HVAC & Refrigeration Technicians - What You Need to Know

-Heating, ventilation, air conditioning, and refrigeration (HVAC-R) is a specialist trade sector in Australia that spans residential heat pump installation, commercial air conditioning systems, industrial refrigeration, and ventilation design.
-Whether you are a sole trader installing heat pumps, or run a larger HVAC company servicing commercial clients, the right insurance cover is essential to protect against the financial risks unique to this trade.
+Heating, ventilation, air conditioning and refrigeration (HVAC-R) is a specialist licensed trade in Australia spanning residential split system installation, ducted air conditioning, commercial climate control, industrial refrigeration and cold chain management.
+Whether you are a sole trader installing residential units or run a larger company servicing commercial clients, the right insurance cover is fundamental to protecting against the trade's unique financial exposures.

-The most common insurance claims from HVAC businesses relate to accidental property damage during installation - drilling into water pipes or electrical cables inside walls, refrigerant leaks damaging stock in commercial cool stores, and water damage from incorrectly connected condensate drains.
-A single commercial refrigeration failure can result in stock losses of $50,000 - $500,000+, making public liability insurance critical for HVAC businesses.
+The costliest claims for HVAC businesses involve accidental property damage during installation - drilling into concealed water pipes or electrical cables, refrigerant leaks damaging stock in commercial coolrooms, and water damage from incorrectly connected condensate drains.
+A single commercial refrigeration failure over a weekend can destroy perishable stock worth $50,000 - $500,000+, making public liability insurance critical for every HVAC operator.

-All major Australian business insurance providers offer policies suited to HVAC and refrigeration businesses.
+All major Australian business insurers offer policies suited to HVAC operations.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Common business structures: Sole traders, partnerships, and limited liability companies.
-Many HVAC technicians are authorised installers for major heat pump brands
+• Common business structures: Sole traders, partnerships and proprietary companies.
+Many HVAC technicians are authorised installers or warranty agents for major brands such as Daikin, Mitsubishi Electric, Fujitsu and Samsung

 Cover Types for HVAC & Refrigeration Businesses